Shiga toxin-producing E. coli (STEC) testing

 Understanding E. coli STEC

 STEC is naturally present in the intestinal microbiota of humans and animals.
-However, certain strains carry the stx gene, which is responsible for producing Shiga toxin.
-They can cause severe illness.
+However, certain strains carry the stx gene, which is responsible for producing Shiga toxin and potentially causing severe illness.
 Strains capable of causing clinical disease are often referred to as EHEC (Enterohemorrhagic E. coli).
-They can damage the kidneys, colon, nervous system, and brain, making them a major food safety concern in the UK and Europe.
+They can damage the kidneys, colon, nervous system, and brain, making them a major food safety concern.

 Transmission and routes of contamination